We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Users note the lenses tend to pop out.

 Best wraparound style

-Much like oversized sunglasses provide more protection, the AAO says wraparound-style glasses can reduce the risk of UV rays entering your eyes from the side.
+Much like oversized sunglasses provide more protection, the AAO says wraparound-style glasses can lower the risk of UV rays entering your eyes from the side.

-This pair from Suncloud features an 8 base frame and lens curvature, meaning it’ll wrap on your face more (whereas a more traditional 4 base tends to sit flat).
+This pair from Suncloud features an 8-base frame and lens curvature, which means it’ll wrap on your face more.
+A more traditional 4-base pair tends to sit flat.

 A quality, stylish pair of wayfarers is great for anyone’s sunglasses collection, as the versatile design works for most face shapes.

-Plus, this pair from Smith has a variety of options for lens and frame color mixing.
-You can go a more classic route (think vintage tortoise frames) or add a pop of personality (like with a red mirror lens).
+Plus, this pair from Smith Optics has a variety of options for lens and frame color mixing.
+You can take a more classic route (think vintage tortoise frames) or add a pop of personality (like with a red mirror lens).

-These also offer all the tech features you need: full UV protection, polarized lenses (one reviewer said the clarity is “like putting on HD glasses”), impact resistance, and smudge-, moisture-, and reflective-resistant coatings.
+These also offer all the tech features you need: full UV protection, polarized lenses (one reviewer says the clarity is “like putting on HD glasses”), impact resistance, and smudge-, moisture-, and reflective-resistant coatings.